Yvee1/hascard/README.md

 with the command `hascard import input.txt output.txt -r`.
 More info can be found in the help text at `hascard import --help`.

 ## Cards
 Decks of cards are written in `.txt` or `.md` files.
-Cards are seperated with a line containing three dashes `---`.
+A deck contains multiple cards which are seperated with a line containing three dashes `---`.
 For examples, see the [`/cards`](https://github.com/Yvee1/hascard/tree/master/cards) directory.

 ### Card Types
 In this section the 5 different types of cards are listed, first the text representation is given and after a gif of it is represented in the application.